The Story of Holly and Ivy: Synopsis

 Meanwhile, Ivy's search for her grandmother has not gone well.
 Feeling very discouraged, she is walking past the toy store when Holly catches her eye.
 The doll is exactly what she wanted, but she is outside, and the store is locked.
 She wishes to have the doll, and Holly wishes to have the girl (Ivy).
 She finds the key that Peter dropped, and decides to keep it.
 Night falls, and she takes shelter in a nearby alley.

 The next morning, she returns to the toy store to look at Holly, and overhears a conversation between Peter and Officer Jones, who has been on patrol all night.
 Peter is distraught about losing the key to the shop.
 Ivy realizes that was the key that she found, and returns it.
 Peter goes in to check the store.
 Officer Jones quickly realizes that Ivy is on her own, and decides to take her home for breakfast.
 When Ivy insists that she is going to see her grandmother, Officer Jones decides to let her lead the way to her supposed grandmother's home.

-Peter ensures that the store has not been robbed.
+Peter is relieved that the store has not been robbed.
 Since Ivy saved his job, he decides to use his bonus to select a present for her, and chooses Holly.
 Abracadabra, furious that Holly's wish is about to come true, hurls himself at Peter and winds up in the trash.
 When Mr. Blossom goes to retrieve him later, he has mysteriously vanished.

 When Ivy sees a house with a beautiful Christmas tree and no children, she claims it is her grandmother's house, which surprises Officer Jones, because it is his own home.
 When he lets them inside, Mrs. Jones quickly accepts Ivy, and Ivy decides she has found her grandmother.
 Shortly after, Peter delivers a beautifully wrapped box, which contains Holly.
 Everyone's wishes have come true: Ivy has a family and a Christmas doll, Holly has a little girl, and Mrs. Jones has a child - she and Officer Jones adopt Ivy.

 The story ends with a reflection of "If" imaginings showing how thin are the threads holding together the big elements of the story, and "If I had not wished," concludes Holly.